con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > rnam par mi rtog dbyings mi zad/ /
 > chos dbyings dam pa zad mi shes/ /

-Accomplishing all goals,[^56-1] fulfilling wishes,
+Accomplishing all goals,[^56-1] fulfilling aims,
 Completely free from wants of any kind,
-Bereft of thought, an undepleting source,
+Bereft of thought, an non-depleting source,
 The Dharma source,[^56-2] supreme, beyond decay, (56)

 [^56-1]: "Accomplishing all goals" translates the Sanskrit *siddhārtha*, also a well-known name of Buddha Śākyamuni.